-Pontiac’s pessimism about the sports car market in the nineties was well founded.
+Pontiac’s pessimism about the sports car market in the nineties turned out to be well-founded.
 A recession early in the decade, combined with higher prices and rising insurance premiums, caused sales of most two-seat sports cars to drop precipitously.
 By the late nineties, the Honda CRX, Toyota Supra, Mazda RX-7, and Nissan 300ZX were all dead or gone from the U.S. market.
-Toyota’s generally excellent second-generation MR2, launched in 1991, sold only 21,580 units in the States in five model years and was dropped from the U.S. lineup after 1995.
+Toyota’s sleeker, faster second-generation MR2, launched in 1991, sold only 21,580 units in the States in five model years and was dropped from the U.S. lineup after 1995.
 In that climate, it seems unlikely that even a vastly improved second-generation Fiero would have fared much better.

-However, a year after the Fiero’s demise, Mazda unveiled its very popular MX-5 Miata roadster.
-It proved to be a great success and it remains one of the world’s best-selling two-seaters.
+There was one exception to that gloomy picture: A year after the Fiero’s demise, Mazda unveiled its new MX-5 Miata roadster, which proved to be a great success and remains one of the world’s best-selling two-seaters.
 Some Pontiac executives lamented the loss of the mooted Fiero convertible, realizing that they could have had some of the Miata’s business.

 Although GM had a long history of pioneering and then abandoning novel technologies, the plastic body techniques developed for the Pontiac Fiero did not go to waste.
 GM later used the same approach for its early U-body minivans (the Chevrolet Lumina APV, Pontiac Trans Sport, and Oldsmobile Silhouette), the Saturn, and the fourth-generation Camaro and Firebird.
 As with the Fiero, the plastic body panels didn’t make the cars any lighter, but they did reduce tooling costs and customers appreciated their dent resistance — particularly on the Saturn, where it became a signature feature.

 The manufacturing strategies Hoglund and Deming introduced at the Fiero plant, however, were quickly discarded.
-Admittedly, the Fiero hadn’t been a ringing endorsement for that approach, although most of the car’s problems were design- or materials-related, not assembly issues; in fact, the Fiero plant consistently received some of GM’s highest quality ratings.
+Admittedly, the Fiero hadn’t been a ringing endorsement for that approach, although most of the car’s problems were design- or materials-related rather than assembly issues; in fact, the Fiero plant consistently received some of GM’s highest quality ratings.
 Nevertheless, whatever goodwill the Fiero had developed between management and the union was soon lost.

 From a sales standpoint, Pontiac didn’t suffer from the demise of the Fiero.
-Sales for 1989 rose almost 120,000 units.
-Pontiac retained the number-three sales position in most years until the mid-nineties.
+Total sales for 1989 rose almost 120,000 units.
+Pontiac retained the No. 3 sales position in most years until the mid-nineties.
 A redesigned Fiero might have had value as a publicity and traffic generator, particularly for younger buyers who increasingly saw the Firebird as a dinosaur, but Pontiac was doing well enough with the pseudo-BMW styling of its popular Grand Am.
 The division didn’t necessarily need a car like the Fiero, and the money it would have cost to keep the Fiero current was probably best spent elsewhere.

 On the other hand, the same rationale was used to justify the cancellation of the Firebird in 2001 and the noveau GTO in 2006.
 Each of those decisions chipped away a little more at the increasingly slim divide between Pontiac and Chevrolet — or, for that matter, Buick and Saturn.
-The result of that erosion is all too apparent in GM’s current predicament and Pontiac’s imminent demise.
+The result of that erosion was all too apparent in GM’s brush with bankruptcy and Pontiac’s eventual demise.

 Pontiac’s last fling at the two-seat sports car market was the Solstice, launched in 2005 as a 2006 model.
-Like the Fiero, the Solstice was good-looking, overweight, and somewhat flawed (although it has yet to demonstrate any problems as severe as the early Fiero’s).
+Like the Fiero, the Solstice was good-looking, overweight, and somewhat flawed (albeit not as seriously as the early Fiero).
 Like the Fiero, the Solstice didn’t get an engine worthy of its looks until the second year of production, with the arrival of the turbocharged Solstice GXP.
 And, like the Fiero, it sold well at first, but once the initial demand was sated, sales quickly dried up.
 Production ended this past July at the end of the 2009 model year.

-The obvious temptation with the Fiero is to talk wistfully about what it could have been, if GM hadn’t made a mess of it from the beginning.
+The obvious temptation with the Fiero is to talk wistfully about what it could have been if GM hadn’t made a mess of it from the beginning.
 We think the Fiero’s history really defies that sort of speculation.
-In all honesty, if Hulki Aldikacti had “done it right” from the beginning (insisted on V6 or turbo engine, a suspension not cobbled together from economy-car bits, etc.), it’s very unlikely that the Fiero would have made it to production at all.
+In all honesty, if Hulki Aldikacti had “done it right” from the beginning (for example, insisting on V6 or turbo engine or a suspension not cobbled together from economy-car bits), it’s very unlikely that the Fiero would have made it to production at all.
 True, it would have helped if Pontiac had avoided the reliability issues, but even without those problems, the general pattern of the Fiero’s sales decline probably would have been similar and its ultimate fate the same.